 We freely donated our time, equipment, skills and expertise to refurbish Hunt's Well and the nearby system of harvest walls that feed water into the Koorarawalyee Dam.
-We were requested to open up a 300 metre section of Hunt's Track from the rock where Hunt's Well is situated to the Koora Retreat.
-How closely the marked route followed Hunt's Track is anybody's guess but it did provide a pathway for guests to get to Hunt's Well at Quardagin Rock.
+We were requested to open up a 300 metre section of the Hunt Track from the rock where Hunt's Well is situated to the nearby Koora Retreat.

 The track before clearing.